kubernetes-sigs/lws/keps/820-distributed-preflight-check/README.md

 ### Status and recovery

 `Degraded=True` means at least one desired replica is currently retained after exhausting its automatic recovery budget.
-It can coexist with `Available=True` and `Progressing=True`.
+It can coexist with `Progressing=True` when another replica or rollout is making progress.

 If no other replica or rollout is making progress, LWS sets `Progressing=False` with reason `ReplicaRestartBudgetExceeded`.
 If other work is still progressing, both `Progressing=True` and `Degraded=True` are valid.

-When a retained group becomes ready in place, LWS clears `Degraded`, but it does not automatically reset the budget.
+Readiness alone does not clear the retained state or reset the budget.
 This prevents a workload that briefly becomes ready before failing again from bypassing the limit.

-Deleting the retained leader or group is an explicit recovery action.
-LWS clears that replica's suppressed state and count, and the replacement starts with a fresh budget.
+Deleting the retained leader is an explicit recovery action.
+A cleanup finalizer clears that replica's suppressed state and count before deletion, and the replacement starts with a fresh budget.
 A new Pod-template revision also starts with a fresh budget.

 ### Counter lifetime

 The counter is scoped to a replica ordinal and Pod-template revision.
 It survives controller restarts and LWS-initiated group recreation.
-LWS clears it
-when:
+Counts from an older Pod-template revision are ignored.
+LWS clears a count when:

 - the user deletes the retained replica for recovery;
-- the replica moves to a new Pod-template revision; or
 - scale-down removes the replica ordinal.

 Increasing `maxGroupRestarts` adds usable budget to the current count.
 Merely becoming Ready does not reset the counter.

-### Init-phase DNS

-Under `UniquePerReplica`, the LWS reconciler creates a headless Service for each leader ordinal before the leader StatefulSet creates its Pod.
-The Service uses the selector `{lws-name, group-index}`.
-Under `Shared`, LWS continues to create the shared Service eagerly.

-LWS keeps its existing behavior of publishing not-ready addresses.
-No new DNS API field is added.

 ## Risks and Drawbacks